Click on image for larger view.

 The leg bones from deer work very well with little work.
 On buckskinner reproductions, I've seen jaw bones of wolf, bear, raccoon, and others, used complete with teeth.
 This is very picturesque, but not very comfortable to use.
 I doubt that it was commonly done in the period.

 Wood is a little more work, but gives you greater freedom to shape the style you want.
 Select a block, drill and fit to the blade, but don't glue it.
 Then shape and sand the handle, stain and glue it.
-You can bring the end of the tang through the end of the handle, and peen it down on a washer, or thread it for a screwed pommel.
-I like to drill the hole almost, but not quite, through the handle, and shorten the tang to match.
-Bind the two together as with antler.
+You can bring the end of the tang through the end of the handle, and peen it down on a nut or washer.
+You can thread the tang for a recessed nut, but this isn't common for Scandinavian knives.
+An easier alternative is to drill the hole almost, but not quite, through the handle.
+Shorten the tang to match and bind the two together as with antler.